Solid Vocal Technique now available in Newcastle City Centre

 The IVA Technique

 Through my specialist training, I use The IVA technique.
 This is a vocal training which is based on 17th and 18th Century principles of singing developed by the Old Italian School of Singing.
 My goal is to train your voice to sing in a free and natural manner, smoothly, from the bottom of the range to the top with no breaks or sudden changes in quality.
 Training in this technique gives you access to all dynamics, with tonal clarity and flexibility.
 It also helps improve your range, endurance, stamina, breath control, resonance, vocal strength and vocal quality across all styles of music without fatigue or damage to the voice.
 I help you to accomplish these results by teaching you to find a balance between airflow and intrinsic muscular resistance, all within a resting laryngeal posture.
-But, most importantly, I will do this in a way which is fun, relaxed and engaging!

 How Your Voice Works